-uncertainty about the likely size of bills, loss aversion (Nicolson et al., 2017) and risk aversion (Qiu et al., 2017) can inhibit ToU tariff demand.
-Nicolson et al. (2018) show that opt-out policies are more effective than opt-in policies at inducing take-up, confirming that consumers are biased towards default or status quo options (e.g. Samuelson and Zeckhauser, 1988).
-However, they also highlight the potential difficulty (and associated ethical question) of transferring households to ToU tariffs by default (p.287), suggesting "softer" approaches might be more appropriate.
+Hobman et al. (2016) suggest that various mechanisms from behavioural science could influence attitudes and behaviour towards adopting ToU tariffs.
+Loss aversion (Nicolson et al., 2017) and risk aversion (Qiu et al., 2017) can inhibit ToU tariff demand.
+Nicolson et al. (2018) show that opt-out policies are more effective than opt-in policies at inducing take-up, confirming the presence of default effects or status quo bias (e.g. Samuelson and Zeckhauser, 1988).
+However, they also highlight the potential difficulty (and associated ethical question) of implementing an opt-out policy for ToU tariffs (p.287), suggesting "softer" approaches might be more appropriate.

-Thus, existing research concentrates on attractiveness and take-up of tariffs, not on how consumers choose between ToU tariffs.
-Indeed, in a meta-analysis of ToU tariff demand by Nicolson et al. (2018), no study investigated consumers' choices between different time or pricing structures within the same type of tariffs.
-For ToU tariffs to be effective in reducing energy usage, consumers must not only find them attractive but also match their usage to the right one.
-A similar argument applies to field studies investigating consumer response to ToU tariffs, for example in Ireland (e.g. Commission for Energy Regulation3, 2011) and the USA (e.g. Cappers and Sheer, 2016, for a review of studies).
-Typically, consumers are randomly assigned to a control group, which remains on a conventional flat rate tariff, or to an intervention group that is assigned a ToU tariff.
-This method removes selection bias when measuring subsequent behaviour, but by definition also removes consumer choice among tariffs as a factor.
-Yet, in reality, consumers have to make a choice of tariff and this may have a strong bearing on the ultimate impact of smart meters.
+Far less research effort has investigated how consumers choose between ToU tariffs.
+In a metaanalysis of ToU tariff demand by Nicolson et al. (2018), no study investigated consumers' choices when faced with the same types of tariffs but with different time or pricing structures.
+Although experimental survey data has been used to study consumer choices between different types of dynamic pricing, this is fundamentally different to choices between different price points and time periods for the same type of tariff.
+In previous field studies investigating consumer response to ToU tariffs in Ireland (e.g. Commission for Energy Regulation, 2011) and the USA (e.g. Cappers and Sheer, 2016, for a review of studies), sample populations were randomly assigned to control or intervention groups.
+Typically in such studies, consumers in the control group remain on a conventional flat rate tariff, while those in the intervention group are arbitrarily assigned to a ToU tariff.
+This is a methodological construct to minimise selection bias when measuring subsequent behaviour, but it by definition does not consider consumer choice among tariffs as a factor.
+Yet, in reality, these are choices that consumers will have to make and which may have a strong bearing on the ultimate impact of smart meter installation.
 The lack of investigation of consumer choice therefore constitutes a gap in the literature.